The IGOs, NGOs, and U.S. government agencies described below are key players in the global struggle against cyber crime.

-This gateway page provides information about the Council of Europe's ongoing efforts to combat cyber crime, including status information about the Budapest Convention on Cybercrime, which was drafted by the Council, and the work of the Convention Monitoring Committee.
+This gateway page provides information about the Council of Europe’s ongoing efforts to combat cyber crime, including status information about the Budapest Convention on Cybercrime (drafted by the Council) and the work of the Convention Monitoring Committee.

 - International Criminal Police Organization (INTERPOL)

 INTERPOL’s core mission is to enable law enforcement agencies in its 190 member countries to work together to combat transnational crime, including cyber crime and crimes against children.
 In addition to serving as a hub for information exchange and intelligence sharing, it also provides technical expertise, training, and capacity building.

 - Visit the Legal Framework page to access INTERPOL’s constitution and operational rules and regulations.

 - Visit the Documents page to download topical guides and manuals, fact sheets, and annual reports.

 - International Telecommunications Union (ITU): Cybersecurity Activities

-The ITU is a specialized agency of the United Nations that promotes the harmonization of technical standards for information and telecommunications technologies.
-It is also fosters international cooperation to improve cybersecurity through its Global Cybersecurity Agenda and through its partnership with UNODC, the UN Office on Drugs and Crime.
+The ITU is a specialized agency of the United Nations that promotes the harmonization of technical standards for information and telecommunications technologies and fosters international cooperation to improve cybersecurity through its Global Cybersecurity Agenda and its partnership with the U.N.
+Office on Drugs and Crime (see below).
 In addition, the ITU has partnered with UNICEF to publish Guides on Child Online Protection.

 - United Nations Office of Drugs and Crime (UNODC)

-This office spearheads the UN's efforts to combat transnational crime, including cybercrime.
-In 2011 UNODC established an Open-Ended Inter-Governmental Expert Group to study cybercrime and the international community's response to it.
-Visit this page for summaries of the Inter-Governmental Expert Group's meetings, as well as links for downloading meeting records and related documentation.
+This office spearheads the UN’s efforts to combat transnational crime, including cybercrime.
+In 2011, UNODC established an Open-Ended Inter-Governmental Expert Group to study cybercrime and the international community's response to it; visit this page for summaries of its meetings and related materials.

 - Anti-Phishing Working Group (APWG)

 This international industry association combats phishing and email spoofing through the development of data standards and model response systems and protocols.
-Use the Research Menu on the main men bar at the top of the homepage to access quarterly reports on phishing trends and research papers.
+Use the Research menu to access reports on phishing trends, research papers, and other materials.